-A lot of trainers would say no. A lot of trainers will tell that you don’t need to differentiate between men and women when designing training programs.
+A lot of trainers would say no. A lot of trainers will say that you don’t need to differentiate between men and women when designing training programs.
 They’ll tell you that the physiological needs are nearly identical and only the hormones are different; thankfully, I’m not like most trainers.

 In fact, I disagree, and I believe that in a few specific ways, men and women need to train quite differently.

 Firstly, the idea that only the hormones are different is flawed, fundamentally.
 I’ve written about this a lot, so I don’t want to rehash, but the fact is that hormones change the game significantly.

 Secondly, I don’t design programs for clients based on some arbitrary assessment of what they are theoretically capable of responding to.
 Rather, I approach program design based only on the client’s goals.

 Forgive me for generalizing, but men and women typically have very different goals.
 Even when a man and a woman have the same goal—fat loss, for example—they will still have different micro-goals within the context of that macro-goal.
-Keeping those micro goals in mind is of the utmost importance…especially if you want to keep the client happy.
+Keeping those micro-goals in mind is of the utmost importance…especially if you want to keep the client happy.

-Having more than decade of experience training people of all shapes and sizes, and with the majority of them being women, I’ve come up with the following list for helping women get better results and achieving that sexy look that most of my clients are after.
+Having more than a decade of experience training people of all shapes and sizes, and with the majority of them being women, I’ve come up with the following list for helping women get better results and achieving that sexy look that most of my clients are after.

 Submitted, for your consideration, my top six rules for helping sculpt a sexy female body.

 Instead, it is much more effective to warm up much in the same fashion you’ll workout: fast.
-I always have my clients warm up with full body exercises and dynamic bodyweight circuits.
+I always have my clients warm up with full-body exercises and dynamic bodyweight circuits.

 Skipping rope and performing calisthenic exercises like jumping jacks work the entire body, and prepare you neurologically for the workout to come.
-This will allow you to get more out of each exercise, as your body will be primed perform as a unit—this is especially true if you do a lot of full body movements in your training.
+This will allow you to get more out of each exercise, as your body will be primed to perform as a unit—this is especially true if you do a lot of full body movements in your training.

 In addition to that, dynamic warm-ups also get your heart rate up over a shorter period of time, and allow you to burn more calories and get into the groove faster.